Weak measurements, non-classicality and negative probability

 It is pertinent to this work that many schemes have been proposed \cite{Lundeen12} for joint measurement of non-commuting observables.
 These techniques facilitate experimental determination of joint probability schemes (for non-commuting observables) \cite{Bamber14, Higgins15, Piacentini16}.

 Of relevance for us is the relation of pseudo-probabilities with anomalous weak values.
 Let ${\bf \Pi}_{o_1\cdots o_N}$ be a unit PP for a joint event $O_1=o_1, O_2=o_2, \cdots, O_N=o_N$.
-Its associated pseudo probability may be written, in terms of weak values, as
+Its associated pseudo-probability may be written, in terms of weak values as,